Speedemissions (OTCMKTS:SPMI) Trading Down 27.3%

-Speedemissions Inc (OTCMKTS:SPMI) shares traded down 27.3% on Wednesday .
-The company traded as low as $0.00 and last traded at $0.00, 155 shares were traded during mid-day trading.
+Speedemissions Inc (OTCMKTS:SPMI)’s share price fell 27.3% during mid-day trading on Wednesday .
+The stock traded as low as $0.00 and last traded at $0.00, 155 shares were traded during trading.
 A decline of 100% from the average session volume of 134,563 shares.
 The stock had previously closed at $0.00.

 Speedemissions Company Profile (OTCMKTS:SPMI)